arlonproj/arlon/docs/clustertemplate.md

 - Fully declarative and gitops compatible: a cluster deployment should be composed of one or more self-sufficient manifests that the user can choose to either apply directly (via kubectl) or store in git for later-stage deployment by a gitops tool (mainly ArgoCD).
-- Support Linked Mode update: an update to the the base cluster should automatically propagate to all workload clusters deployed from it.
+- Support Linked Mode update: an update to the the cluster template should automatically propagate to all workload clusters deployed from it.

 ## Profile support